Creepy (magazine): Editors and artists

 A variety of editors continued to manage Creepy after Goodwin's second departure, including Billy Graham and J. R. Cochran.
 William Dubay, who had started at Warren as an artist with issue #32 in 1970, became editor of the magazine for issues #50 through #78, except for a short period of time in 1974, when Goodwin returned for issues #61 through #64.
 Awkward questions of authority which arose between Dubay (who was still editing sister magazine Eerie) and Goodwin were not adequately resolved by publisher Jim Warren, leading to Goodwin's early departure.
 During this period the frequency of Creepy and Warren's other magazines was upped to nine issues per year.

-In late 1971, artists from the Barcelona Studio of Spanish agency Selecciones Illustrada started appearing in Creepy and other Warren magazines.
+In late 1971, artists from the Barcelona Studio of Spanish agency Selecciones Ilustradas started appearing in Creepy and other Warren magazines.
 Artists from Spain would go on to dominate Creepy and the other Warren magazines throughout the 1970s.
 These artists included Esteban Maroto, Jaime Brocal, Rafael Aura León, Martin Salvador, Luis García, Fernando Fernández, José González, José Beá, Isidro Monés, Sanjulián, and Enrich Torres.
 Additional artists from S.I.'s Valencia Studio joined Warren in 1974, including José Ortiz, Luis Bermejo, and Leopold Sánchez.
 Writers during Dubay's era as editor included Gerry Boudreau, Budd Lewis, Jim Stenstrum, Steve Skeates and Doug Moench.

 Themed specials dominated Dubay's era as editor, and included two Edgar Allan Poe issues (69 and 70), three Christmas issues (59, 68 and 77), three issues dedicated to a single artist (71, 72 and 74), a science fiction issue (73) and an issue where every story was based on the cover painting (64).
 This era also featured stories that were printed in color, many of which were done by Richard Corben.
 Towards the end of his period as editor, many artists from Creepy's first golden era returned, including Alex Toth and John Severin.